 So why is this a problem?
 Because the original Jewish and Biblical view of eternity is quite different.
 The Bible teaches an actual, physical resurrection of the body: a body that will be just as physically real as the bodies we live in today.
 Not only that, this physical resurrection implies a physical place to live — the earth of the millennial kingdom (Rev. 20:4ff), and the new earth and new heavens of eternity (Isa.
 65:17; Rev. 21:1ff).
 Both were originally understood to be real, physical places, in which the fullness of life, including physical life, will be restored to us.

 This idea of an actual, physical resurrection was laughed at by Gentiles in the time of the apostles (Acts 17:32), and is still widely rejected by their descendants today.
 But among the Jews, it was so important that to deny it was to become a heretic, denied a place in the world to come (Mishnah Sanh.
 10:1).
-Jesus and the apostles accepted and taught this doctrine as a central belief, which was greatly strengthened when Jesus himself rose physically from the dead: not as a spirit, but as a real, physical person that could be touched and eat food (Luke 24:36-43; 1 Cor.
-15:4ff)!
+Jesus and the apostles accepted and taught this doctrine as a central belief, which was greatly strengthened when Jesus himself rose physically from the dead: not as a spirit, but in a real, physical body that could be touched and that could eat food (Luke 24:36-43; 1 Cor.
+15:4ff).

-For centuries, this beautiful, Biblical vision of a resurrected future (in a restored earth in the millennium and a new earth after that) was spiritualized and rejected by the Church because it was "too Jewish."
+For centuries, this beautiful, Biblical vision of a resurrected future, together with a restored earth in the millennium and a new earth after that, was spiritualized and rejected by the Church because it was "too Jewish."
 Yet it's the only way to make sense of the Bible's insistence on a real, physical resurrection.
 What need will there be for physical, resurrected bodies if we're just going to float around in an immaterial heaven?
 Most Christian groups say they believe in the resurrection.
 But do we understand it the way Jesus and his Jewish disciples did?
-(For other examples of paganism in the Church, see our Jewish Roots of Christianity Seminar; for more on the prophetic future, see our Revelation Seminar and the Question and Answer topic Prophecy.)
+(For more examples of paganism in the Church, see our Jewish Roots of Christianity Seminar; for more on the prophetic future, see our Revelation Seminar and the Question and Answer topic Prophecy.)